Richardaeld/Fat_Racoon_Kitchen/README.md

 # Design Choices
 ## Header and Footer
-+ Southern theme
++ Southern theme:
-    + Cutting board logo with engraved text
+    + Cutting board logo with stylized engraved text.
-    + Southern table runner for background
+    + Southern table runner for background.
-    + Links are stylized as drinks
+    + Links are stylized as drinks.
-+ Plan bootstrap nav bar with integrated search engine for a good UX
++ Plain bootstrap nav bar with integrated search engine for a good UX.

 ## Login and Create Account Modal
-+ Both login and create account modals accessible from anypage
++ Both login and create account modals accessible from anypage.
-+ Validation (python and JS) prevents users from submitting improper form details
++ Validation (Python and JS) prevents users from submitting improper form details.
-+ Validation also automatically adds '_' in place of a space for selected important content
++ Validation also automatically adds '_' in place of a space for selected important content.

 ## Index
-+ Index card carousel
++ Index card carousel:
     + Recipes added to index cards for a home made, I can do this feeling.
     + Carousel offers three randomly selected recipes from head chef to display per featured item.
     + Designed to help give users options based on the feature item they want to cook.
-+ Grandparent classic polaroids
++ Grandparent classic polaroids:
     + Recipe's image used on a polaroid picture design.
 This design is used to give people the nostalgia feeling of a recipe their grandparents might have made.
     + The recipe's name is added to the bottom of the picture to let users know what recipe they are viewing.
-+ Random Recipe section
++ Random Recipe section:
-    + Quick browsing links provided to give users ample ideas if they dont know what to cook
+    + Quick browsing links provided to give users ample ideas if they dont know what to cook.
-    + A random recipe with basic information and a image is provided to give users an idea of what to cook
+    + A random recipe with basic information and a image is provided to give users an idea of what to cook.
-    + This is followed with a banner if the recipe is a lazy favorite, grandparent classic, or both
+        + This is followed with a banner if the recipe is a lazy favorite, grandparent classic, or both.
-    + This section also houses the head chef's Bio and image to help give the site a welcoming feeling
+        + This section also houses the head chef's Bio and image to help give the site a welcoming feeling.

 ## Lessons
-+ Index cards
++ Index cards:
-    + A simple commit is added to the cards that lets users know the cards are clickable
+    + A simple commit is added to the cards that lets users know the cards are clickable.
-        + Each index card is flippable with most of them containing information on both sides
+        + Each index card is flippable with most of them containing information on both sides.
-    + The information provided gives new chefs some hints and tricks at getting started in the kitchen and making the best of what they have on hand
+    + The information provided gives new chefs some hints and tricks at getting started in the kitchen and making the best of what they have on hand.

 ## Profile
-+ Two clean buttons on top that allow users to either create a recipe they want to preserve or update their own profile
++ Two buttons below navigation bar that allow users to either: **Share Recipe** they want to preserve or **Update Profile**.
-+ Users can clearly see their own bio and avatar image
++ Users can clearly see their own bio and avatar image.
+This is a way to give users a feeling of personalization or belonging.
-+ Users have access to their entire uplaoded/favorited recipe history with a single click
++ Users have access to their entire uplaoded/favorited recipe history with a single click.
-    + Users will always see their ten most recently uploaded/favorited/viewed
+    + Users will always see their entire most recently uploaded/favorited/ history by clicking the header of either.
-+ Users can see their 10 recently viewed recipes
++ Users can see their 10 recently viewed recipes.

 ## Recipe
 + If a user has submitted a recipe, they can modify or delete that recipe.
 + Logged in users:
-    + Can favorite a recipe so they can return to it easier
+    + Can favorite a recipe so they can return to it easier.
 + Logged in uploader of recipe:
     + Can edit the recipe or delete it.
-+ Clearly displays avatar image so users can see what dish looks like (or displays a defaut blank)
++ Clearly displays avatar image so users can see what dish looks like (or displays a defaut blank).
-+ All general recipe information is displayed and easiy viewed
++ All general recipe information is displayed and easiy viewed.
 + Recipe's ingredients and steps:
     + Each labeled in their own lists.
     + Each item has its own check box.